tuoxie007/swift/readme.md

 #Compatility

-Should be compatible with IE6/IE7/IE8/Firefox/Safari/Chrome, but not tested rigorous.
+Should be compatible with IE6/IE7/IE8/Firefox/Safari/Chrome, but not tested rigorously.